ceegees/trello_list_progressbar/README.md

 Use Case

 you have N tasks to be completed for a milestone which started from D1 and ends on D2  on any day  D [ D1 <= D <= D2 ]  . you can see the percentage completion of tasks to the  percentage of total time finished.
-So if the percentage of completion of taks is
+So if the percentage of completion of taks is .

+Support:

+The plugin is available as a chrome extension.

+Other browsers can make use of the
+[Bookamrklet](
+javascript:(function(){var s=document.createElement("script");s.type="text/javascript";s.src="https://s3.amazonaws.com/cgs-dev/trello.js?r=6";document.body.appendChild(s)})() )